 Exploring the van Loon Museum

 There is no set route through the van Loon house, and you are free to wander around at will.
 There’s a lot to examine, if you’re so inclined: period furniture, paintings, porcelain, decorative moldings, chandeliers, and so on.
-There are a few signs explaining pieces, and notes on all of the furniture reminding visitors not to sit down, but they’ve done a good job at keeping modern intrusions to a minimum.
+A few signs explain the elements of each room, and notes on all of the furniture remin visitors not to sit down, but they’ve done a good job at keeping modern intrusions to a minimum.
 It was quite a restful contrast to the multimedia activity of the Museum of the Canals.

 I was particularly drawn to the details: the items laid out on the dressing table in the bedroom, the shiny copper pots on the enormous cast-iron stove down in the kitchen.
 Perhaps it was because the afternoon light through a cloudy sky was so much like a Vermeer painting.